amagood/Online-Judge/front-end/problem.md

 	move the file script.js to front-end/js/problem.js
 	move the folder ace-builds-master to front-end/js/lib/ace-builds-master
 	move the file README.markdown to front-end/problem.md
+	formate documents. mistake: change the encoding of problem.js
 ### 2019/10/01 Commit: Show Tmp Test Result
 	only update flies in the folder "dist" index.html